mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 > Texas’s abortion law includes the idea that anyone even helping a woman get an abortion, like the Uber driver who takes her to the clinic, can be sued by some random Citizen Snitch for up to $10,000.
 Finally a way to tap into that vast reserve of Uber-driver wealth.

+Republicans use "think of the children" as an excuse to play political theater while neglecting said children at the same time.
+Remember the Monica Lewinsky scandal?

+> Every Republican on every TV station for two years saying, “What do we tell the children?”
+And those children are today’s millennials, who, according to polls, don’t know anything about it and don’t care—so I guess you didn’t tell them anything.

-Ayn Rand is not all that intellectual.
+Republicans often flaunt their exposure to Ayn Rand as a sign of their intellect forgetting that Ayn Rand is not all that intellectual.
 If you discover someone to be a fan of Ayn Rand, watch them closely because they may be an imposter, a pseudointellectual.

 > Paul Ryan once said Ayn Rand taught him “what [his] value systems are.”
 And I believe him, because her book has a strange appeal to people who are kind of smart but not really.
 She wrote things like “Money is the barometer of a society’s virtue” and “The question isn’t who is going to let me; it’s who is going to stop me”—which sounds like something a Batman villain says.
 It’s all stuff that seems very deep when you’re nineteen years old, about how government is a dirty trick played by the weak on the strong.